-Sure, it might provide a price, an address and the number of bedrooms but what good was that?
+It might speak to the number of bedrooms the price but what good was that?

-A listing said nothing about who your neighbors would be or whether the corner store would offer credit; these were the things a guy had to worry about and being Dad, he had to worry about one more thing – Mom.
+A listing said nothing about who your neighbors might be or whether the corner store offered credit.
+These were the intangibles.

-The answer would tell the agent everything he needed to know about us.
-It would say we were upper lower-class Catholics who needed a big house, a large bedroom for boys, a larger bedroom for girls, privacy for parents and couldn’t pay a lot.
+The answer told the agent everything he needed to know.
+It said we were upper lower-class Catholics who needed a big house, a large bedroom for boys, a larger bedroom for girls, privacy for parents and couldn’t pay a lot.

-“He says he has the perfect house,” my dad said, “it’s in…….”
+While talking to the realtor, my dad put his hand over the phone and whispered to my mom, “He says he has the perfect house. it’s in…….”
 The recital stopped as a look of bewilderment crossed his face.

 The pause almost killed mom.
 “Where is it?” she demanded.

-Dad waved for her to hush.
-She would not be hushed.
+Dad waved for her to hush but she would not be hushed.

-“What parish is it in?” she asked.
+“What parish is it in?” she hissed.
 Her tone made it clear that an answer better be quickly forthcoming.

 Again, dad waved her off.
-He was genuinely shocked she could suspect he didn’t know Luke wrote the gospels – but it wasn’t his question.
+He was genuinely shocked she could suspect he didn’t know who wrote the gospels – but that wasn’t his question.

 His voice rose with frustration.
 “I mean who does he belong to?”